takashialpha/Rust-Audio-Player-Application/README.md

 # Audium - TUI Audio Player

-Audium is a fork of the **Rust-Audio-Player-Application**, built with a text user interface (TUI) using the Rust programming language.
+Audium is a fork of the **Rust-Audio-Player-Application**, built with a terminal user interface (TUI) using the Rust programming language.
 The application provides basic audio player functionality, but with a terminal-based user experience.

 ## Features